Snooky Serna: Drama roles on television

 More recently, she's been in various top-rating soap operas in rival stations GMA Network and ABS-CBN, notably Marina, Captain Barbell and Habang Kapiling Ka where she again was awarded the best actress trophy for TV drama performance from PMPC in 2003.
 Her recent films include Anak Ka ng Tatay Mo, Captain Barbell, and the still unreleased Bituin, Buwan at Araw with Nora Aunor.

-Snooky made a career turnaround during the late 90s when she concentrated on television and became a host of a tele-magazine show over IBC-13.
+Serna made a career turnaround during the late 90s when she concentrated on television and became a host of a tele-magazine show over IBC-13.
 She also became a newsreader over the same network delivering the mid- and early evening news.
 She also entered the corporate world by accepting the position of AVP for Megaworld Properties, Inc., and even started a film school in Cabanatuan City.
 But all endeavors were short-lived.

-She is seen mostly with GMA Network and ABS-CBN.
+She is seen mostly on GMA Network and ABS-CBN.